stroiman/create-react-app/README.md

 # Mocha Flavoured Create React App

-create-react-app is a great tool for bootstrapping a react application, but it comes with Jest as unit test runner - I would rather use mocha.
+create-react-app (CRA) is a great tool for bootstrapping a react application, but it comes with Jest as unit test runner - I would rather use mocha.

 ## Why mocha?